splunk/splunk-sdk-java/README.md

 After you build the SDK, examples are put in the **/splunk-sdk-java/dist/examples** directory.
 To run the examples, run the Java interpreter at the command line using the `-jar` flag to specify the target example JAR file, and include any arguments that are required by the example.
 To get help for an example, use the `--help` argument with an example.

-For example, to see the command-line arguments for the Search example, open a command prompt in the **/splunk-sdk-java** directory and enter:
+To see the command-line arguments for the Search example, open a command prompt in the **/splunk-sdk-java** directory and enter:

     java -jar dist/examples/search.jar --help